 Having completed this adventure without any serious mechanical difficulty, the students were reluctant to see the bus go for scrap and wanted it to go to a good home.
 The bus was presented to the LVVS by Mr S Twell of Ingham, a dealer, who was then the Vice-President of the Society.

-"Ono" was then used for many years as the Society's Tender Vehicle and mobile accommodation, but has now been off the road for some years.
+"ONO" was then used for many years as the Society's Tender Vehicle and mobile accommodation.

 Click here for a photograph of ONO 59 ready to depart on its tour

 |ONO 59 at the LVVS shortly after arrival||ONO 59 in the early 70's. crossing London's Chelsea Bridge - probably on the way home from the London - Brighton Rally.|

 |ONO 59 in 1986 - opposite the (now demolished) Lincolnshire Road Car garage at St Marks, about to set off to the London - Brighton Rally|

 A thorough restoration has taken place over recent years, with assistance from PRISM grant

 More about progress prior to 2016 can be seen on this page.

 It has been a busy time in the workshop so far this summer.
 The major focus of attention is ONO 59, which is having a lot of attention to its woodwork.
 Both saloons have had the coving plates replaced along with work on the lower deck floor and front bulkhead and platform area.